johnbabb/C--Toggl-Api-Client/README.md

 ## Copyright

-Copyright (c) 2012 John Babb.
+Copyright (c) 2014 Pirozhenko Ilya.
 See LICENSE for details.